jee00609/Pronunciation_Correction/README.md

   ## What is a pronunciation correction program?

-This is an English education content for elementary school students created using the [Pronunciation Correction API] (http://aiopen.etri.re.kr/index.php) of the public AI open API·DATA service portal.
+This is an English education content for elementary school students created using the [Pronunciation Correction API](http://aiopen.etri.re.kr/index.php) of the public AI open API·DATA service portal.

-It was created using sentences from English conversation in elementary school in 2003 on the blog of [School Teacher Blogger] (https://hsamnonsul.tistory.com/), and visually expresses the score by evaluating the user's English pronunciation.
+It was created using sentences from English conversation in elementary school in 2003 on the blog of [School Teacher Blogger](https://hsamnonsul.tistory.com/), and visually expresses the score by evaluating the user's English pronunciation.

 ## How to use